 1.1 Definition and presentation

-The baby clothing market is most often for children's clothing from 0 to 36 months or up to 85 centimeters high.
-This market is generally considered to be a segment of the market for children's clothing (0-16 years) or accessories, in the same way as gloves or caps.
-It is therefore a sub-segment of the clothing market in general, but does not follow the same market dynamics
+The baby apparel market is most often defined as including clothing for children from 0 to 36 months or up to 85 centimeters high.
+This market is generally considered to be a sub-segment of the market for children's clothing (0-16 years) or accessories.
+It is therefore a sub-segment of the clothing market in general, but does not follow the same market dynamics and is instead driven by other factors.

-Although it is a sub-segment of the apparel sector, the baby clothing segment is expected to grow significantly faster than women's and men's clothing.
-The global market has benefited from a TCAM of 6.7% between 2014 and 2019 while the U.S. market grew by 2.5% over the same period.
+Although it is a sub-segment of the apparel sector, the baby apparel segment is expected to grow significantly faster than women's and men's clothing.
+The global market has benefited from a CAGR of 8.76% between 2016 and 2021 while the U.S. market grew by 2.65% over the period between 2014 and 2019.

-Several new trends are emerging in the baby clothing market, mainly due to a new generation of parents thousands of years old.
-Today, millenials represent 50% of parents in the United States and will influence the market in the short and medium term.
-In a highly competitive environment, where no company has a market share of more than 10%; and Several factors come into play.
-These factors include the declining U.S. birth rate, a high level of loyalty from new parents, and a growing demand for sustainable products
+Several new trends are emerging in the baby apparel market, mainly due to a new generation of parents.
+Today, millennials represent 50% of parents in the United States and will thus influence the market in the short and medium term.
+This market is characterized by a highly competitive environment, where no company has a market share of more than 12%.
+Moreover, there are several factors which shape the demand and thus the offer dynamics in the sector.
+These factors include the declining U.S. birth rate, a high level of loyalty from new parents, and a growing demand for sustainable products.

 1.2 The booming global market